Pentax Auto 110: Lenses

-The 110 lenses can be used on Fuji as it is crop 1.5.
-Little vignette is occurring on 24mm, less on 18mm while there is no vignette on 50mm.
+The 110 lenses can be adapted to APS-C mirrorless cameras, with little vignetting on 24mm, less on 18mm, and no vignetting on 50mm.

 Winders

 Two models of motor winder were produced.
 The original 110 Winder took 2 AA batteries and could wind through 100 cartridges of 110 film with one set of batteries.
 It works only in single-shot mode.
 It takes about 1.5 s to wind a frame.
 The 110 Winder II, introduced in 1982, adds a continuous shooting mode and improves the battery cover door, which was fragile on the original.

 Flash

 A custom electronic flash unit, the AF130P, was part of the original Auto 110 system, and was produced until the camera ceased being manufactured.
 Pentax responded to criticism that this electronic flash unit was too large by introducing the smaller AF100P electronic flash unit in 1980.
 This unit, however, was never part of the Pentax camera kits and became rare.